aabdelghani/boschTestBench/README.md

 ## Configuration

-- **PWM Pin**: The sketch uses digital pin 9 on the Arduino for PWM output.
-This pin is compatible with Timer1.
+- **PWM Pin**: The sketch uses digital pin 9 on the Arduino for PWM output, compatible with Timer1.
-- **Predefined Frequencies**: Frequencies are predefined as macros and can be selected by changing the `FREQUENCY` definition at the top of the sketch.
-Current predefined frequencies include 1kHz, 2kHz, and 5kHz.
+- **Predefined Frequencies**: The sketch provides selectable frequencies of 1kHz, 2kHz, 5kHz, and 0.5Hz, each with a corresponding time period.

+## Frequency and Time Period Details

+- **1kHz (1,000 Hz)**: Time period = 1 millisecond (ms)
+- **2kHz (2,000 Hz)**: Time period = 0.5 milliseconds (ms)
+- **5kHz (5,000 Hz)**: Time period = 0.2 milliseconds (ms)
+- **0.5Hz**: Time period = 2,000 milliseconds (ms)

+These time periods represent the duration of one complete cycle of the PWM signal at each frequency.

 ## How to Use

 1. **Connect the Hardware**: Connect the LED and resistor in series between pin 9 and GND on the Arduino.
-2. **Set the Desired Frequency**: Open the sketch in the Arduino IDE and set the desired frequency by changing the `#define FREQUENCY` line to one of the predefined frequencies (e.g., `#define FREQUENCY 1kHz`).
+2. **Set the Desired Frequency**: Open the sketch in the Arduino IDE and select the desired frequency by setting the `FREQUENCY` definition at the top of the sketch (e.g., `#define FREQUENCY FREQ_1KHZ`).
 3. **Upload the Sketch**: Connect the Arduino to your computer and upload the sketch using the Arduino IDE.
-4. **Observe the PWM Signal**: Once uploaded, the connected LED will show the PWM effect at the selected frequency.
+4. **Observe the PWM Signal**: The connected LED will display the PWM effect at the selected frequency and corresponding time period.

 ## Code Explanation

-- **Timer1 Setup**: The sketch configures Timer1 in Clear Timer on Compare Match (CTC) mode.
-The compare match register (OCR1A) value is set based on the selected frequency.
-A prescaler of 8 is used to scale down the 16MHz clock.
+- **Timer1 Setup**: Configures Timer1 in Clear Timer on Compare Match (CTC) mode, with the compare match register (OCR1A) value set based on the selected frequency and corresponding time period.
-- **Interrupt Service Routine (ISR)**: The `TIMER1_COMPA_vect` ISR toggles the LED pin at each timer compare match, creating the PWM signal.
+- **Interrupt Service Routine (ISR)**: `TIMER1_COMPA_vect` ISR toggles the LED pin at each timer compare match, creating the PWM signal.
-- **Frequency Selection**: Use the `#define FREQUENCY` directive to select the PWM frequency.
-The available options are set using individual `#define` statements for each frequency.
+- **Frequency Selection**: Use `#define FREQUENCY` to select the PWM frequency.
+Available options and their corresponding time periods are defined at the beginning of the sketch.
-- **Error Handling**: If an undefined frequency is selected, the preprocessor generates a compile-time error.

 ## Notes

-- The frequency values are calculated assuming a 16MHz clock and an 8x prescaler.
+- Frequency values and time periods are calculated based on a 16MHz clock.
 Adjust these values if using a different clock or prescaler.
-- This code is intended for Arduino Uno and similar AVR-based boards.
-Other boards may require adjustments due to different timer configurations.
+- The code is intended for Arduino Uno and similar AVR-based boards.

-## Limitations

-- The current setup allows for basic PWM control.
-For more complex applications, additional modifications might be necessary.
-- The use of interrupts and timers may interfere with other time-dependent Arduino functions.

 ## Side Note: Setting the Compare Match Register for 1kHz Frequency